Trump's photo book "Our Journey Together" to be released next month - ExBulletin

 Trump’s photo book “Our Journey Together” to be released next month

 While Barack Obama, George W. Bush and other recent Trump predecessors wrote memoirs and announced multi-million dollar deals with Penguin Random House and other publishing houses shortly after leaving office , New York editors resisted working with Trump, especially after Jan.6. seat of the United States Capitol by some of its supporters.
-Simon & Schuster abandoned

-a book by Trump supporter Senator Josh Hawley of Missouri, and faced widespread anger within the company for making a deal over the memoir of Trump Vice President Mike Pence.
+Simon & Schuster dropped a book by Trump supporter Senator Josh Hawley of Missouri and faced widespread anger within the company for making a deal over the memoir of Trump’s vice president , Mike Pence.

 Trump has occasionally referred to publishing a memoir, the book of all books, but has otherwise given interviews to Michael Wolff, Jonathan Karl of ABC News and others writing about him.
 If he were to publish a dissertation through Winning Team, that would be a test of how a new publisher could handle the sales and distribution of a book that could well sell millions of copies.

-The Winning Team Publishing website (https://45books.com) offers few details, no headers or lists of books outside of Trumps.
-(Official merchandise is coming soon).
-Gor declined to discuss the winning teams’ plans, but said additional authors have been signed.
+Winning Team Publishing’s website (https://45books.com) offers few details, no headers or listings for books other than Trump’s. (“Official Merch” is coming soon).
+Gor declined to discuss the winning team’s plans, but said other writers have been signed.
+Winning Team Publishing continues a wave of conservative impressions, including DW Books and The Daily Wire’s All Seasons Press, formed this year by those who claim to be silenced by mainstream publishers.

-The Assets statement included a link to the company’s website, where the book can be pre-ordered for $ 74.99 in standard size (new photo books are known to sell for between $ 40 and over $ 150) and $ 229.99 for a signed copy.
-Our Journey Together is also listed on Amazon.com, whose founder, Jeff Bezos, Trump often attacked, although on Friday noon it was not available for purchase.
-According to Amazon, the book is 320 pages long, with a suggested reading audience of 12 and older.

 Sources